Albert840529/Predict-Composite-Strength-by-CNN-Paper/README.md

     - `0.245`: Elongation at Break (%)

 This dataset includes images for training, validation, and testing, using a cross-fold approach to maximize model robustness.

+### 2. Composite_ML_classic_model.ipynb

+This notebook demonstrates training classical machine learning models on features extracted from the µ-CT images.
+The results from this notebook correspond to Figures 2 and 3 in the paper, as well as Supplementary Figure S2.

+**Key Outputs**:
+- Model performance metrics (R², MSE).
+- Visualizations for predictions vs. true values of mechanical properties.

+---

+### 3. bayesopt_v5.py

+This script performs Bayesian optimization on a ResNet18 model to fine-tune its parameters.
+The optimized model is saved as `resnet18-v5-finetune.zip`.

+**Key Outputs**:
+- Tuned ResNet18 model saved in a zip file.
+- Optimal hyperparameters for improved performance on the composite dataset.

+---

+### 4. Composite_ML_CNN.ipynb

+This notebook loads the fine-tuned ResNet18 model and evaluates its performance on predicting composite properties from the images.
+The results correspond to Figures 4, 5, 6, and 7 in the paper, as well as Supplementary Figures S4-S9.

+**Key Outputs**:
+- Model performance metrics (R², MSE).
+- Figures showing model predictions, performance comparisons, and evaluation on test data.

+---

+### 5. samples.json

+`samples.json` is a saved dictionary to ensure consistent sample loading across `Composite_ML_CNN.ipynb` and `Composite_ML_classic_model.ipynb`, matching the sample loading sequence used in the paper.